LSeu-Open/AIEnhancedWork/README.md

 | [Invoke](https://github.com/invoke-ai/InvokeAI) | A leading creative engine for Stable Diffusion models. | All | All Stable Diffusion Models. |
 | [Stable Diffusion web UI by Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) | a popular graphical user interface (GUI) for interacting with the Stable Diffusion models. | All | All Stable Diffusion Models. |

-> [!TIP]
-> **Take control of your data and models** - With **Fooocus** you can generate locally, see our [Local Image Generation with Fooocus: A Comprehensive Tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/local-image-generation-with-fooocus.md).
->
-> **Fooocus** use fine-tuned version of the Stable Diffusion XL model.
-These models reach 900 to 1020 Elo score.

 ### Video Generation